BeeMargarida/ASSO-simple-draw/README.md

 #### Undo/Redo
 It must be possible to undo/redo any action made in the editor.
 First of all, every change made in the document had to be translated to an action.
 This corresponds to the **Command Patter**.
 To apply the undo/redo, there are 2 stacks, the *doStack* and the *undoStack*.
 When an action is made (create shape, translate shape, etc), the action is added to the *doStack* and the *undoStack* is emptied, so that it doesn't create problems if a redo was made before.
 Each action has a *do* and *redo* method, the first when an action is first made or when the redo is of the *undoManager* is called.
 The *redo* method of the action is the reverse of said action and is called when the *undo* method of the *undoManager* is called.

+#### Multiple views of the same model in the screen
+The system should allow the user to create new views in run time and still have all objects that were created before and all operations that have happened.
+To do this, the objects and operations are not stored on the views, but on the main class, which contains the project's information.
+By doing so, the views can then access the information on the main class and know where and how to position each object, regardless of the view's zoom, axis position, etc.